 What is accessibility?

-Accessibility is mainly to do with what types of people can or cannot access communication, products, services or buildings.
+Accessibility is mainly to do with what categories of people can or cannot access communication, products, services or buildings.
 And what devices, software or products they may use to help them.
-For example, people with vision impairments, or who are ageing, or who have dyslexia, or have physical disabilities, have certain needs and specific requirements, to be able to access things as easily as everyone else.
+For example, people with vision impairments, or who are ageing, or have dyslexia, or have physical disabilities, have certain needs and specific requirements, to be able to access things as easily as everyone else.
 There are also things called access structures (Waller, 1979), which are not to do with different people’s needs, however, they allow better and more customisable access to communication, products, services and buildings.

 Examples of accessibility

 Websites can have extra description, like to describe the content of photographs, and extra tags put into the code of website to better describe the content and allow screenreaders (software that reads-out webpages in an audio form for people with vision impairments), to help them better understand the webpage.
 If the person’s vision impairment is not great, they may not be able to depict and decipher the content and things inside the photograph, so how would they be able to read the photograph?
 Well, alt tags can be used to describe the image in a text form, that can then be read-out in audio form, using screenreader software.

 In the area of graphic communication design, things like: a search option on a website, or an index in the back of a book, or a contents page at the front of a publication, allow better access to the information.
 Even simple heading levels like heading 1, heading 2 and heading 3, allow much better access into information.
 Imagine if the information was one large block of text with no indents, headings, punctuation or paragraph spaces, how easy would it be to use then..?

 Yes access structures increase and improve usability, however, they are more directed at allowing better access to information.

 Accessibility and laws

 Since 2010, there have been great improvements, interest and new laws introduced around accessibility issues.
 Here are 2 links to more information about accessibility laws: